Panasonic GH2 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the GH2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the GH2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH2 was succeeded by the Panasonic GH3.
+Both the GH2 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The GH2 was replaced by the Panasonic GH3, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GH2 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.